Pity

-Two different kinds of pity can be distinguished, "benevolent pity" and "contemptuous pity" (see Kimball), where, through insincere, pejorative usage, pity is used to connote feelings of superiority, condescension, or contempt.
+Two different kinds of pity can be distinguished, "benevolent pity" and "contemptuous pity".
+In the latter, through insincere, pejorative usage, pity connotes feelings of superiority, condescension, or contempt.

 Psychological opinions

 Psychologists see pity arising in early childhood out of the infant's ability to identify with others.

-Psychoanalysis sees a more convoluted route to (at least some forms of) adult pity by way of the sublimation of aggression – pity serving as a kind of magic gesture intended to show how leniently one should oneself be treated by one's own conscience.
+Psychoanalysis sees a more convoluted route to (at least some forms of) adult pity by way of the sublimation of aggression—pity serving as a kind of magic gesture intended to show how leniently one should oneself be treated by one's own conscience.